gitbls/sdm/README.md

 * `--udev` *file* &mdash; Copy the udev rule file to /etc/udev/rules.d. `--udev` can be specified multiple times to copy multiple files.
 * `--user` *username* &mdash; Specify a username to be created in the IMG.
 * `--uid` *uid* &mdash; Use the specified uid rather than the next assignable uid for the new user, if created.
+* `--vnc` *args* &mdash; Install VNC into the image.
+See the Installing/Configuring VNC section below for complete details.
+* `--vncbase` *base* &mdash; Set the base port for VNC virtual desktops; RealVNC Console service is not changed.
 * `--wifi-country` *countryname* &mdash; Specify the name of the country to use for the WiFi Country setting.
 See /usr/share/zoneinfo/iso3166.tab for the complete WiFi Country code list.
 Also see the `--l10n` command switch which will extract the current WiFi Country setting from /etc/wpa_supplicant/wpa_supplicant.conf or /etc/wpa_supplicant/wpa_supplicant-wlan0.conf on the system on which sdm is running.
 * `--wpa` *conffile* &mdash; Specify the wpa_supplicant.conf file to use.
 You can either specify your wpa_supplicant.conf on the command line, or copy it into your image in your sdm-customphase script.
 See the sample sdm-customphase for an example. `--wpa` can also be specified when burning the SD Card.
 * `--nowpa` &mdash; Use this to tell sdm that you really meant to not provide a wpa_supplicant.conf file.
 You must either specify `--wpa` or `--nowpa` when customizing an IMG.
 This is useful if you want to build SD Cards for different networks.
 You can use `--nowpa` when you customize the IMG, and then specify `--wpa` *conffile* when burning the SD Card.